Illinois State Taxes

 The use tax is designed to evenly distribute the tax burden and to ensure fair competition for out-of-state businesses.
 It has the same rate of 6.25%.
 Illinois Use Tax can be filed with Form ST-44 (Illinois Use Tax Return).

-Property tax in Illinois is a local (not state) tax imposed only on real property ? such as houses, land, and commercial buildings ? and based on a property’s value.
+Property tax in Illinois is a local (not state) tax imposed only on real property, such as houses, land, and commercial building, and based on a property’s value.
 It is a major source of revenue for local governments and it is the single largest tax in the state.

 In general, everybody pays property tax: homeowners, commercial property owners, renters (indirectly to landlords), and leaseholders.
 Property taxes are regulated by about 6,900 local taxing districts (including counties, townships, municipalities, and school districts).
 Revenue collected from property tax goes to public schools, roads, libraries, and police and fire departments.